 Joyal:

-API monitoring can bring a wide range of benefits for different types of people.
+It can bring a wide range of benefits for different types of people.
 Regular testers wouldn’t use this service to “test” APIs, but rather to keep tabs on the overall health of their critical APIs.

 Daniel: